-Although Ralph Lutes has stepped away from his role as Mt.
-Washington’s mayor, he will serve the next two years on the City Council.
+Although Ralph Lutes had stepped away from his role as Mt.
+Washington's mayor, he would serve the next two years on the City Council.
 Ed Hilbert assumed the role of mayor.
 Lutes had been mayor for 13 years, and previous to that he had served on the City Council, and even earlier as the city judge.

 Edward and Hazel Summers of Mt.
 Washington celebrated their 60th wedding anniversary this month.
-She is the former Hazel Whitaker.
+She was the former Hazel Whitaker.